stclib/STC/docs/cset_api.md

 ![Set](set.jpg)
 # Container [cset](../stc/cmap.h): Unordered Set

-This describes the API of the unordered set type **cset**.
-Same base implementation as cmap, but contains and uses keys only.
+A **cset** is an associative container that contains a set of unique objects of type Key.
+Search, insertion, and removal have average constant-time complexity.
 See [std::unordered_set](https://en.cppreference.com/w/cpp/container/unordered_set) for a similar c++ class.

 ## Declaration